Cardinals knock off Mets in 10 in suspended game

-Paul DeJong delivered a tie-breaking RBI single in the top of the 10th inning Friday afternoon as the St. Louis Cardinals finished off a two-day comeback and beat the host New York Mets 5-4 in the completion of a game suspended by rain Thursday night.

-The game resumed at 6:10 p.m.
-ET after a "delay" of more than 17 hours.
-The Cardinals scored twice -- via two-out hits from Kolten Wong and Harrison Bader -- in a rainy top of the ninth Thursday off Mets closer Edwin Diaz to tie the game before play was suspended.

-Diaz (1-4) remained in the game when play resumed and gave up a leadoff single to pinch hitter Yairo Munoz, who stole second and went to third on Matt Carpenter's groundout.
+Diaz (1-4) remained in the game when play resumed Friday.
+He gave up a leadoff single to pinch hitter Yairo Munoz, who stole second and went to third on Matt Carpenter's groundout.
 Munoz then trotted home when DeJong singled past a drawn-in infield.

-Carlos Martinez (1-0) threw a perfect bottom of the ninth and Jordan Hicks earned his 14th save with a perfect 10th.

 DeJong also homered to tie the game in the sixth for the Cardinals, who opened the scoring with an RBI single from Carpenter in the third.